SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 The CEP queue size is based on the number of CEP events, not raw bytes.

 To diagnose the cause, you can try the following.
 It may be that the Apama-ctrl microservice is running slow because of time-consuming rules in the script, or the microservice is deprived of resources, or code is not optimized, and so on.
-Check the input and output queues from the following alarms: [The correlator input queues are approaching full](#input_queues_overflow), [The correlator output queues are approaching full](#output_queues_overflow) or [The correlator input and output queues are approaching full](#input_output_queues_overflow) (or from the microservice logs or from the diagnostics overview ZIP file under */correlator/status.json*).
+Check the correlator input and output queues from the above alarms (or from the microservice logs or from the diagnostics overview ZIP file under */correlator/status.json*).

 - If both input and output queues are full, this suggests a slow receiver, possibly EPL sending too many requests (or too expensive a request) to {{< product-c8y-iot >}}.
 - Else, if only the input queue is full, EPL is probably running in a tight loop.
 Try analyzing the *cpuProfile.csv* output in the diagnostic overview ZIP file, especially the monitor name and CPU time.
 The data collected in the profiler may also help in identifying other possible bottlenecks.
 For details, refer to [Using the CPU profiler]({{< link-apama-webhelp >}}index.html#page/pam-webhelp%2Fta-DepAndManApaApp_using_the_cpu_profiler.html) in the Apama documentation.